PUBLIC SAFETY COMMUNICATIONS

 HOW WE WORK TOGETHER

-Four ways to bring Sentinel into a public safety communications program.
+Five ways to bring Sentinel into a public safety communications program.

 The right engagement depends on where the communications program is in the lifecycle.
 Each tier has its own scope discipline and its own deliverable cadence.